Jigisha-p/DataSourcing_sqlite/README2.md

 ### Detailed movies

 - Implemented `detailed_movies` to get all the movie titles with the corresponding genre and director name.
-- This function should return a list of tuples like (`title`, `genre`, `name`).
+- This function returns a list of tuples like (`title`, `genre`, `name`).

 ### Late released movies

 -  Implemented `never_watched_movies` to get the list of all movies which were released after their director passed away.
-- This function should return a list of movie `titles`.
+- This function returns a list of movie `titles`.

 ### Statistics

 - Implemented `stats_on` to get the statistics on a given genre, i.e. the number of movies and the average movie length (in minutes).
-- This function should return a dictionary of statistics like:
+- This function returns a dictionary of statistics like:

 ```python
 results = stats_on(db, "Action,Adventure,Comedy")